-There was recently an update to the Minecraft 1.17 snapshot build that introduces players to the adorable amphibians, so join us as we go through everything we know about the Minecraft Axolotl, including where to find it, how to tame it, and how they function during combat.
+There was recently an update to the Minecraft 1.17 snapshot build that introduces players to the adorable amphibians, so join us as we go through everything we know about the Minecraft Axolotl, including where to find and tame them, and how they fight during combat.

 How to find Axolotls in Minecraft

-After the Minecraft 1.18 update release date, they will move to the new Lush Cave biome, part of the upcoming Minecraft Caves and Cliffs update.
+After the Minecraft 1.18 update release date, they will move to the new Lush Cave biome.
 You can locate a Lush cave by looking out for a new Acacia tree and then digging along its roots until you find one of the vibrant caverns.
 Axolotls come in five varieties, with the bluish purple one being a rare variety.
 They also come in pink, blue, orange, and brown.

 The first thing you’ll need if you’re planning on making your own army of Axolotl, is a bucket.
 These new creatures can be captured and tamed – in a sense – simply by scooping them up in a bucket.